AkshatRai3/URL_shortener/README.md

  b.
 Doing basic styling to keep it simple and basic
  c.
 Will try to first make the design on figma
  d.
 Then make the React part

+*3. Plan change:*
+ a.
+Doing frontend in EJS(server side rendering)
+ b.
+Now only styling is left